-(1) The values of the partial factors for buildings in 8.1 are calibrated considering a reliability index taken equal to 3,8, for a reference period of 50 years for variable actions and material properties and a resistance-side weighting factor of αR=0,8.
+(1) The values of the partial factors for buildings in 8.1 are calibrated considering a reliability index taken equal to 3,8, for a reference period of 50 years for variable actions and material properties and a resistance-side weighting factor of .

 (2) The design values of resistances Rd in EN 1993-1-1 are defined as the ratio between the nominal resistance and the partial factor γMi.
 The nominal resistance is evaluated by using nominal values for all basic variables, see Formula E.1.